 - lack of self confidence

-- use of recreational drugs
+- use of recreational drugs, alcohol or smoking

 - relationship worries

-- emotional distress.
+- stress or emotional distress

 You should visit your doctor if you have any concerns about your sexual performance, especially if it has changed for no apparent reason.

-They may also perform some tests if they think your medicine or a health condition may be the underlying cause of your concerns.
+They may also perform an examination or order some tests if they think a health condition may be the underlying cause of your concerns.

-Your doctor may also refer you to a therapist who deals with sexual issues, as well as advising you on the best steps to take to resolve the issue.
+Your doctor may also refer you to a sexual therapist who deals with sexual issues, as well as advising you on the best steps to take to resolve the issue.

-However, leading a healthy life may improve your chances of having a healthy sex life.
+Leading a healthy life may improve your chances of having a healthy sex life.
 You could try:

-Last reviewed: July 2015
+Last reviewed: May 2022